truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 this, this is not my self.' ..."

 <!--pg-->
-### N 35.213--215 The Exterior and What's Impermanent in the Three Times *Bāhirātītādiyadaniccasutta*
+### SN 35.213--215 The Exterior and What's Impermanent in the Three Times *Bāhirātītādiyadaniccasutta*

 "Mendicants, in the past ... future ... present sights, sounds, smells, tastes, touches, and ideas are impermanent.
 What's impermanent is suffering ..."

 <!--pg-->
-### N 35.216--218 The Exterior and What's Suffering in the Three Times *Bāhirātītādiyaṁdukkhasutta*
+### SN 35.216--218 The Exterior and What's Suffering in the Three Times *Bāhirātītādiyaṁdukkhasutta*

 "Mendicants, in the past ... future ... present sights, sounds, smells, tastes, touches, and ideas are suffering.
 What's suffering is not-self ..."

 <!--pg-->
-### N 35.219--221 The Exterior and What's Not-Self in the Three Times *Bāhirātītādiyadanattasutta*
+### SN 35.219--221 The Exterior and What's Not-Self in the Three Times *Bāhirātītādiyadanattasutta*

 "Mendicants, in the past ... future ... present sights, sounds, smells, tastes, touches, and ideas are not-self.
 And what's not-self should be